Seamless Integration of Analysis and Design: Automatic CAD Reconstruction of Post-Analysis Geometries: Acknowledgements

 \section{Acknowledgements}

 Implementation was done on the HPC cluster provided by IT Center at RWTH Aachen.
 Simulations were performed with computing resources granted by RWTH Aachen University under the project thes0991.
 All geometry plotting has been done from Pointwise and FreeCad \cite{FreeCAD} software.
-Resulting IGES files are accessible under the public project RWTH-2022-03969 \cite{ourdataset}.
-Open access funding enabled and organized by project DEAL.
-This paper has been submitted to the \textit{The International Journal of Advanced Manufacturing Technology} on 25th April 2022.
+Resulting IGES files are accessible under the public project RWTH-2023-05453 \cite{ourdataset}.